 It’s common for seniors to fall into a more sedentary routine when dealing with such challenges as prolonged pain, stiffness of joints and muscles, and overall lethargy.
 However, inactivity has a tendency to worsen the very problems older adults are attempting to relieve by keeping away from physical exercise.
-The senior care team at Compassionate Nursing Services knows that the remedy often lies in identifying which activities will boost energy levels and safely relieve problematic aches and pains.
+The senior care team at Compassionate Nursing Services, a trusted provider of St. Louis home nursing care, knows that the remedy often lies in identifying which activities will boost energy levels and safely relieve problematic aches and pains.

 While the initial step to improving senior fitness levels should always be a visit with the senior’s doctor to obtain his or her recommendations and approval, the following varieties of activities are a great way to get started on a much healthier way of living:

 - Strength training.
 As indicated by the Centers for Disease Control and Prevention (CDC), older adults should participate in strength training exercises at least twice each week.
 This can be something as straightforward as lifting 1- or 2-pound weights to develop arm strength, and lunges and squats for leg and core strengthening.
 Alternative push-ups are also suggested, from a standing position and pushing back against a wall surface.
 Strength training programs can be located at a variety of community clubs and senior centers.

 - Balance strengthening.
 Particularly essential to lessen the danger of a fall, older adults can improve balance through formalized classes such as yoga or Pilates, or through simple everyday techniques such as holding onto the back of a chair from a standing position, raising one leg with a slightly bent knee, and maintaining for a count of ten.
 Ten repetitions with each leg a few times each week is beneficial.